jdeiloff/better-collective-mlops-challenge/README.md

 #### 3. S3 Fallback for Data Ingestion

 The pipeline is designed to fetch the raw churn data and feature names from an S3 artifact store (using the `MLFLOW_S3_BUCKET` environment variable).
 If S3 is unavailable or the fetch fails, it automatically falls back to loading the files from the local `data/churn` directory.
 This ensures robust and flexible data ingestion for both cloud and local development environments.

+### Section 3: Questions

+They are answered in the file [section_3_answers.md](docs/section_3_answers.md).

+### Recommendations and suggestions if having more time:

+If I would have more time, I would like to implement the data drift and model performance degradation metrics and alerts Dagster assets, maybe introducing a Feature Store to get static data using the exact same logic for training, batch prediction and it can also provide value as the features can be attached or linked to a specific point in time, reproducing stationality and preventing data leakage.
+This Feature Store would replace the raw churn data ingestion.
+I would also add the deployment of A/B Testing for models, with a simple switch to promote the best model to production to do fast iterations in the model performance testing.
+I would also store the feature importances for each prediction, to enable model explainability to understand why a prediction was made like that.